Sky & Telescope news

 Can a computerized telescope replace charts?
 Not for beginners, I don't think, and not on mounts and tripods that are less than top-quality mechanically (able to point with better than 0.2° repeatability, which means fairly heavy and expensive).
 As Terence Dickinson and Alan Dyer say in their Backyard Astronomer's Guide, "A full appreciation of the universe cannot come without developing the skills to find things in the sky and understanding how the sky works.
 This knowledge comes only by spending time under the stars with star maps in hand."This Week's Planet Roundup

-Uranus (magnitude 5.7, in Pisces) and Neptune (magnitude 7.8, in Aquarius) are high in the southeast and south, respectively, by 11 p.m.
-See our Finder charts for Uranus and Neptune online or in the September Sky & Telescope, page 50.
+Uranus (magnitude 5.7, in Pisces) and Neptune (magnitude 7.9, in Aquarius) are high in the southeast and south, respectively, in early evening.
+See our finder charts for Uranus and Neptune online or in the September Sky & Telescope, page 50.